Review: The Tragically Hip’s Selfless Farewell Climaxes in Kingston

 Downie has a family and he has an illness that can be managed, but not yet cured.
-After decades of giving fans all he’s got, Downie needs to be home with his wife, his kids, his family members and friends.
+After decades of giving fans all he’s got, Downie needs to be home with his family members and friends.
 Let’s hope he can beat the odds and give them a few more decades of presence and love.

 Downie has already given us more than he’ll ever know.